rweatherly/cloudocs/README.md

 Once running you should be able to access a local copy of the website at <http://localhost:1313>

+## Tips and Tricks
+* This site uses the [Blackfriday](https://github.com/russross/blackfriday) Markdown processor, which can be rendered a bit different occasionally when viewing the pages in Github
+* For consistency, and to prevent a few known issues, make sure you have vscode set to use spaces instead of tabs for indents.
+In VSCode you should set it to use 4 spaces.
+* Google has a pretty good [documentation style guide](https://developers.google.com/style) that you can reference, here is a link to the [Highlights](https://developers.google.com/style/highlights).

 ## References
 * Hugo Documentation focused themes [here.](https://themes.gohugo.io/tags/documentation/)
 * The theme that is currently in use can be found [here.](https://themes.gohugo.io/docsy/)
-* Here you can find a [Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) that will help with creating and editing the content.
+* Here you can find a [Markdown Cheatsheet](https://github.com/russross/blackfriday) that will help with creating and editing the content.